 |MALES||Measured Obesity %||Physical Inactivity %||Alcohol Consumption||Heart Disease Mortality Rate||Cigarette Mortality %|

-**countries with self-reported data are denoted with an asterisk
+**countries with measured data (not self-reported) are denoted with an asterisk

 Prevalence of insufficient physical activity among adults 18+ (age standardized estimates).
 2016.